Graciosa, Canary Islands

 Graciosa Island or commonly La Graciosa (/es/; /es/ Spanish for "the graceful") is a volcanic island in the Canary Islands of Spain, located 2 km north of Lanzarote across the Strait of El Río.
 As the rest of the Canary Islands, it was formed by the Canary hotspot.
 The island is part of the Chinijo Archipelago and the Chinijo Archipelago Natural Park (Parque Natural del Archipiélago Chinijo).
 It is administered by the municipality of Teguise in the neighboring island of Lanzarote.
 In 2018 La Graciosa was officially declared the eighth Canary Island by the Spanish Senate, with few real effects.
 Before then, the island had the status of an islet.
 It is administratively dependent on the island of Lanzarote.

 The only two settlements on the island are Caleta de Sebo in the southeastern part of the island and summer-residence Casas de Pedro Barba; the rest of the island is owned by the Government of Spain and is administered by the National Parks Autonomous Agency.

 The population is about 700.
 Tourism is the main industry along with fishing.
-Every year, tourists flock to the island for its tempered climate and its sandy volcanic coasts.
-The island has a school, lyceum, post office, supermarkets, medical center, pharmacy, a Bankia bank branch, port, beaches, bar-restaurants and a square.
+The island has a tempered climate and sandy volcanic coasts.
+The island has a school, lyceum, post office, supermarkets, medical center, pharmacy, and a bank, port, beaches, bar-restaurants and a square.

 Because of the transportation cost, everyday shopping is more expensive than in the other islands.

 Streets and roads on La Graciosa are unpaved sand.
 Motor vehicles are strictly limited to a small number of licensed vehicles for special purposes.
 Access to the island is by a 25-minute ferry crossing from Órzola on Lanzarote to the harbour in the village.
-There is a campsite on the island situated on Playa del Salado at the western edge of Caleta del Sebo.
+There was a campsite on the island situated on Playa del Salado at the western edge of Caleta del Sebo which closed permanently during the COVID pandemic.

 Geographical features

 The island is extremely arid and entirely made up of bushes and dry soil.
 Its length is 8 km and the width is 4 km, with an area of 29 km2.
 There are no natural water sources on the island; desalinated water has been piped directly from neighbouring Lanzarote since 2001.

 Water supply is at risk when the pipe gets broken.

 There are several isolated hills on the island, the tallest of which is Agujas Grandes, rising to 266 m.
 The second-tallest is Agujas Chicas at 228 m.
+In the south of the island stands Montaña Amarilla at 175 m, which can be climbed by a path from its northern side.
 Playa de la Cocina is a well known beach in the southwestern part of the island.

 The island has a hot desert climate (Köppen: BWh; Trewartha: BWal) with an annual precipitation of only 76.7 mm.